 Re:Gender, formerly National Council for Research on Women, works to end gender inequity and discrimination against girls and women by exposing root causes and advancing research-informed action.
 Working with multiple sectors and disciplines, we are shaping a world that demands fairness across difference.

-Comprised of over 300 national, state and local-level cross-sector individuals and institutions, Re:Gender's network connects research, policy and practice to end gender inequity.
+Comprised of more than 350 institutions and individuals, Re:Gender's network connects research, policy and practice to end gender inequity.
 Institutions include cross-sector representation from academia, business, government, labor, philanthropy and nonprofit organizations—such as social justice, cultural, health-related and women's organizations.
 Individual members include advocates, change agents, policy thinkers, practitioners, public intellectuals, researchers and other allies.
-Re:Gender harnesses the collective power of its network to provide knowledge, analysis and thought leadership on issues ranging from reducing women’s poverty to building a critical mass of women’s leadership across sectors.
+Re:Gender harnesses the collective power of its network to provide knowledge, analysis and thought leadership on a range of issues.

 01. More About Our Logo and Tagline